 (6) However, the maximum number of hours of community service work that a person may be required to perform under an order in respect of an offence under this section is 100 hours. “

 How do I beat a charge of offensive language?

 Offensive language is one of the least serious criminal charges and is frequently dealt with by way of section 10 of the Crimes (Sentencing Procedure) Act, meaning no conviction will be recorded, there is no other penalty and you will have no criminal record.

 You will be found not guilty of the offence of Offensive language if the police cannot prove beyond reasonable doubt the following elements:

 - You used offensive language; and

 - Within hearing from a school or a public place.

-It is a sufficient defence if you satisfy the court you had a reasonable excuse for conducting yourself in the manner alleged.
+It is a defence to offensive language if you satisfy the court you had a reasonable excuse for conducting yourself in the manner alleged.

 If you agree that you have committed the offence (and the police are able to prove so), it is best to plead guilty as you will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 Alternatively, it may be the case that one of our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts or even a less serious charge.